 Recently, the Group has engaged on various European Union initiatives.
 This includes the European Commission’s Corporate Sustainability Due Diligence (CSDD Directive).
 The Directive requires large companies to address their negative human rights and environmental impacts in line with key international frameworks.
 In April 2023, the Working Group published a statement on the European Parliament’s position, while in March 2022 it released one broadly welcoming the Commission’s initial proposal.

 In 2022, the Working Group also looked at the EU proposal for a Forced Labour Ban.
 It pointed out that while such a product ban could be important in combatting forced labour in global value chains, key changes are still necessary.
 ENNHRI called for the proposal to adopt a human rights–based approach.
 In addition, the Working Group published a statement on the EU Framework for Business and Human Rights.
 The submission outlines how to ensure that a human rights-based approach is reflected in the Framework.

 |Download: ENNHRI Statement on the ‘Zero Draft’ of the proposed business and human rights treaty|

 Business & Human Rights Working Group

-Our Business and Human Rights Working Group brings together 14 European NHRIs.
-It acts as a hub of experts in this are and a platform to exchange knowledge, good practices and challenges that NHRIs face when working on business and human rights.
-It also coordinates engagement with regional actors at the level of the European Union and the Council of Europe.
+Our Business and Human Rights Working Group acts as a hub of experts in this area and a platform to exchange knowledge, good practices and challenges that NHRIs face.
+It also coordinates engagement with regional actors at the European Union and the Council of Europe.